SMS Implementation Guidance Still Needed

 - Version controlled documentation capabilities.

-Final Thoughts on Setting Up Your SMS Program
+Final Thoughts on Setting Up Your Aviation SMS

 - First step, and most important, get top management support.